nooesc/STT-whisper/README.md

 - All history is stored locally in `command_history.json`
 - No data is sent to external servers
 - Delete the history file anytime to clear all records

+## Smart Command Suggestions

+The new Smart Suggestions feature learns from your usage patterns to provide intelligent command recommendations:

+### Features
+- **Fuzzy Matching**: Automatically corrects minor speech recognition errors
+  - Say "termnal" and it understands "terminal"
+  - Say "screnshoot" and it understands "screenshot"
+  - Confidence threshold: 70% similarity for suggestions, 85% for auto-execution

+- **Time-Based Suggestions**: Analyzes when you use certain commands
+  - Suggests commands you frequently use at the current time of day
+  - Considers both hour of day and day of week patterns
+  - Example: Suggests "open email" in the morning if that's your pattern

+- **Failed Command Help**: When a command doesn't match:
+  - Shows closest matching command with similarity percentage
+  - Displays commands you often use at this time
+  - Helps you discover the right phrase to use

+### Using Smart Suggestions
+1. Press **F2** to see:
+   - Time-based suggestions for the current time
+   - Your most frequently used commands
+   - Tips about fuzzy matching

+2. Fuzzy matching works automatically:
+   - High confidence (≥85%): Command executes automatically
+   - Medium confidence (70-84%): Shows suggestion but doesn't execute
+   - Low confidence (<70%): Shows general suggestions

+3. The system learns from your usage:
+   - More accurate suggestions over time
+   - Better time-based predictions as patterns emerge

 ## Troubleshooting